jahnf/Projecteur/README.md

 So here it is: a Linux application for the Logitech Spotlight.

-(Only tested with the USB Receiver for now, don't know if it works with Bluetooth)

 ## Features

 * Configurable desktop spotlight.
 Configure color, opacity, cursor, center dot.